-- Quality Assurance: The field test will evaluate the performance of more than 20,000 assessment items and performance tasks—as well as the performance of the online testing system.
-For test developers, the Field Test will show which questions work well and which ones need to be improved so that they contribute to a fair and accurate assessment of student achievement.
+- Quality Assurance: The Field Test evaluates the performance of more than 20,000 assessment items and performance tasks—as well as the performance of the online testing system.
+For test developers, the Field Test shows which questions work well and which ones need to be improved so that they contribute to a fair and accurate assessment of student achievement.

 - Achievement Standards: Data from the Field Test will allow Smarter Balanced to set preliminary achievement standards in summer 2014.
 These achievement standards will indicate whether or not students are on track to achieve college and career readiness in English language arts/literacy and mathematics.

 - Test Administration: For member states, the Field Test provides an opportunity to make sure technology systems and administration logistics are ready for implementation of the assessment system in the 2014-15 school year.
-To assist schools, a Test Administration Manual will be released by February 1, 2014.
+To assist schools, a Test Administration Manual is available on the Smarter Balanced Field Test Portal.

 Designed for All Students

-Smarter Balanced is committed to producing assessments that are valid, reliable and fair for all students.
-The consortium has developed usability, accessibility, and accommodation features to ensure that students have a positive and productive assessment experience that generates fair and accurate estimates of each student’s achievement.
-All usability, accessibility and accommodation features will be available to students in the field test, consistent with the Smarter Balanced Usability, Accessibility, and Accommodation Guidelines.
-Further, students with disabilities, English language learners and English language learners with disabilities will be included among field test participants.
+Smarter Balanced is committed to producing assessments that are accurate and fair for all students.
+The Consortium has developed usability, accessibility, and accommodation features to ensure that students have a positive and productive assessment experience that generates fair and accurate estimates of each student’s achievement.
+All usability, accessibility and accommodation features are available for students in the Field Test, consistent with the Smarter Balanced Usability, Accessibility, and Accommodation Guidelines.
+Further, students with disabilities, English language learners, and English language learners with disabilities are included among Field Test participants.